 Camera Equipment

 I want to recommend the Canon R7, but I had so many issues during one plus year with it.
 There were wobbly and unsharp images in series of pictures, grainy low light images and rolling shutter.
 On occasion it was frustratingly bad in finding focus, even with one-shot spot AF and finally during a couple of intensive weeks abroad it would irregularly shutt down from overheating or something else.
 That said, I did get some great photos with it.
-The only affordable R-series APS-C with 32.5 megapixel that paired well with my Canon 100-500mm lens.
+Canon's best R-series APS-C with 32.5 megapixel that paired well with my Canon 100-500mm lens.
 But when a used and affordable R5 was up for sale, I got rid of the R7 without hesitation.
-But if you cannot afford the R5 try the R6 MII, or if you don't have such high demands, the R7 will do just fine in many situations.
+But the R7 will do just fine in many situations.
 There are several YouTube guides on how to make it perform to the best of its abilities.

 Lens

 I recommend the Canon EF 100-500mm f/4.5-7.1L IS USM as the best all-round tele-zoom.
 Its main advantages is the light weight, good for Birds in Flight (BIF) as well as handheld portraits.
 It has a close focus of only 119cm for insects and flora, and at 100mm wide enough for mammals.
-The biggest drawback is that it is very expensive.
-I am however considering Fujifilm XF-150-600 as it is a much more affordable, lightweight and internal 150-600mm zoom.
+The biggest drawback is the cost.

 Best budget equipment My experience is mostly with Canon so I would get a used Canon EOS 90D (or Canon EOS 7D Mark II).
 I would couple it with a used Canon EF 100-400mm f/4.5-5.6L IS II USM (new ones are still expensive!)